TeeCodeDev/GyroidVault/README.md

-# small issue: 17-05-2026: currently there is an issue creating the first user.
+**Small issue** 17-05-2026: currently there is an issue creating the first user.
 A update will be released this weekend

 # 🗄️ GyroidVault